alegrigoriev/svn2git/README.md

 If an SVN username is not mapped, the program will make an email as `<SVN username>@localhost`, same as Git does when `user.email` setting is not configured.

+To make an initial author map file, specify `--make-authors-map=<filename.json>` command line option.
+Note that the file will only contain usernames encountered while making Git commits on directories mapped to Git branches.
+Then edit the produced file and use it as input for `--authors-map` option.

 Performance optimizations
 --------------------------